c-leitner/3d-models/whiteboard/whiteboard-mounting-kit.md

 # Whiteboard Mounting Kit
 Designed for 12mm thick whiteboard.
 All parameters can be changed at https://openjscad.org.
+SPAX 4.5x60 Wood Screws were used to mount it.
 ## Instructions
 1. Check the size of your whiteboard and its rails
 2. If necessary, adjust 3d model